dev1virtuoso/eliza-ctss/README.md

 and get ELIZA compiled and running.
 If you'd like to find out more about each step, see [`HACKING.md`](HACKING.md).

+If you execute `install.sh` you can skip to step 2

 1. Fetch this repo and set up the environment.

 ```